nangtani/blender-import-lwo/README.md

 My new years resolution (2019) was to at least see if I could put together a decent test frame work that could allow for regressable tests, on multiple builts of blender, and have it feed into a continous integration tool, in this case TravisCI that can run against the nightly builds.

-I have also picked pytest as I have experience with this from my day job as and microchip validation engineer.
+I have also picked `pytest` as I have experience with this from my day job as and microchip validation engineer.
 And it is non standard enough the work here shows how you can get any python module you want into blender.

+Where possible i try and script in python only.
+Some work, usually the wrapper script can be written in bash/sh.
+That can wreck my head so here I did it in python for greater code continuity.

 ## pytest